 - which UK nation the lead NHS/HSC R&D office is in and, if known at the point of submission, the name of the lead NHS/HSC R&D office

 - whether the study involves adults lacking capacity.

 Additional document requirements for studies involving radioactive substances

 If your study involves the administration of radioactive substances, you will also need to submit to ARSAC for PRA approval.
 This is only possible by using the standard part of IRAS.
 In this instance please also submit a draft PDF copy of either the standard IRAS form (if your application was created before 14 December) or the Ionising Radiation for combined review Form (if your application was created from 14 December) with the following questions completed:

 - project filter page question 2 (in particular the questions about ionising radiation exposure)

 - question A19

-We need the draft PDF of the standard IRAS form to ensure that the information that is sent to ARSAC is consistent wiht the information in the rest of the application.
+We need the draft PDF to ensure that the information that is sent to ARSAC is consistent wiht the information in the rest of the application.

 You do not need to do anything in Part B Section 3 as the reviewers will provide the information for you to include.
-We only need the information pertaining to the radiation exposures to be provided in the current IRAS form, so you can work on providing the other information in the background as needed for the ARSAC PRA submission.
+We only need the information pertaining to the radiation exposures to be provided in the PDF, so you can work on providing the other information in the background as needed for the ARSAC PRA submission.

 The HRA will still conduct a consistency review, although the required documents for combined review studies to pass this stage are slightly different.